• Skip to primary navigation

 • After marinating the brisket for at least 3 hours, preheat oven to 330 degrees.

-• Wash and pat dry with paper towels.
+• Wash and pat dry the brisket thoroughly with paper towels.

 • Add dry rub and marinate for at least 3 hours up to 24 hours.
-After marinating, allow the brisket to come to room temperature by placing on counter top.
+After marinating, allow the brisket to come to room temperature by placing it on the countertop.

-• At grape-seed oil or other cooking oil to dutch oven and when hot, place the brisket with fat cap side down and sear for 5 minutes or until brown crusty coating develops.
-Flip the brisket now and sear the other side.
-Then, place brisket on a clean plate and set aside.
+• Heat grape-seed oil or another high-heat cooking oil in a Dutch oven.
+Once the oil is hot, place the brisket fat cap side down and sear for about 5 minutes, or until a deep, golden-brown crust forms.
+Flip the brisket and sear the other side.
+Transfer the seared brisket to a clean plate and set it aside.

-• Deglaze the dutch oven by pouring in the chicken broth making sure to scrape up any brown bits (this creates tons of flavor).
+• Deglaze the Dutch oven by pouring in chicken broth, making sure to scrape up all the browned bits from the bottom—these are packed with flavor and will elevate your dish.

-• Add the brisket back to the dutch oven with the fat cap side up and place the lid on the dutch oven.
-Having the fat cap side up will allow the fat to drizzle down basting the brisket.
-This also adds tons of flavor.
-Place the brisket in the oven to braise for 3 hours.
-Half way through the cooking time, use the pan juices to baste the brisket then place the lid back on and place back into the oven to braise.
+• Return the brisket to the Dutch oven with the fat cap side up and cover with the lid.
+The fat cap will naturally baste the brisket adding incredible flavor and tenderness.
+Place it in the oven to braise for 3 hours.
+Halfway through, use the pan juices to baste the brisket, then cover again and return it to the oven to continue braising until tender.

-• When done, place the brisket on a wooden cutting board to rest for 15 minutes.
-Tear aluminum foil large enough to loosely tent over the brisket.
+• Once the brisket is done, transfer it to a wooden cutting board and let it rest for 15 minutes.
+Tear off a piece of aluminum foil large enough to loosely place it over the brisket (like a tent) to keep it warm as it rests.

-• Spoon pan juices over the top and cut brisket into ¼ inch thick slices.
-Place slices on a platter and spoon more of the pan juices over the top of the slices and serve.
+• Spoon pan juices over the top and cut brisket into ¼-inch slices going against the grain.
+Place slices on a serving platter and spoon more of the pan juices over the top of the slices and serve with your favorite sides.

 Notes

-• Marinate for at least 3 hours up to 24 hours for maximum flavor
+2. Marinate for at least 3 hours up to 24 hours for maximum flavor.

-• Allow the brisket to rest, when it's done to retain its juices
+5. Allow the brisket to rest to retain its juices when it's done.

-• If you do not have a tight fitting lid, cover the dutch oven or heavy bottom skillet securely with aluminum foil and use more than one sheet of foil to ensure that moisture doesn't seep out
+6. If you do not have a tight-fitting lid, cover the Dutch oven or heavy bottom skillet securely with aluminum foil and use more than one sheet of foil to ensure the moisture doesn't seep out.

 Nutrition